philips-software/update-cs-project/README.md

 ## Overview

 Update CS Project allows batch updates to C# project files.
+There are a few main use cases, that all work in batch mode so you can update 100s of project files in one go
+1. Adding a code analyzer, that performs static code analysis checks on a project
+2. Updating a code analyzer to the latest version
+3. Generating a GlobalSuppressions file.
+This may be required after introducing or updating an analyzer, since that may lead to 100s or 1000s of violations that break the build and cannot be addressed immediately.

-This ensures consistency in enterprise archives, without the need for active checking / gating.
+Using this tool ensures consistency in enterprise archives, without the need for active checking / gating.
 ## State

 This repository is under Active development and used to maintain an enterprise archive with over 250 csproj files.